TimyAnimations/timyaddons/README.md

 ## Changelog
+### 0.15.1
+- Fixed a bug with keeping worldString within 300 meters of the camera not working correctly
+- Added shortcuts for "WARP", "SET", and "DESK" under garden plot minimap
+- Added another digit to the angles shown in the Target Yaw Compass GUI to be consicentent with the info on the garden plot minimap
+- Added setting to change the GUI scale of the offscreen waypoint arrow and label

 ### 0.15.0
 - Huge rendering overall
     - Fixed several bugs where OpenGL matrixes where not being pushed and popped properly on the stack